 Things You Can’t Miss: The Great American Ball Park, Smale Riverfront Park, Cincinnati Art Museum

-What to Eat: Mazunte Taqueria, Eli’s BBQ, The Eagle
+What to Eat: Mazunte Taqueria, The Canteen Taphouse and Tavern, Downstairs at Eric’s

-Where to Stay: Hotel Covington Cincinnati Riverfront, Graduate Cincinnati, Hilton Cincinnati Netherland Plaza, Search Airbnbs Nearby
+Where to Stay: Hotel Covington Cincinnati Riverfront, Graduate Cincinnati, Hilton Cincinnati Netherland Plaza